tschad/pycelp/README.md

 A **py**thon package for **C**oronal **E**mission **L**ine **P**olarization calculations.

-Lead Developer: T. Schad - National Solar Observatory
+Lead Developer: Tom Schad - National Solar Observatory

 **DISCLAIMER: pycelp is still in the early stages of development.
 Contributors are welcome. **